sgl0v/MSRangeSlider/README.md

 ##<a name="overview"></a>Overview

-Range slider control for iOS that looks similar to UISlider.
-It allows the user to select a range of values with two drag handles.
+Range slider control that allows the user to select a range of values with two drag handles.
 The space between the handles is filled with a different background color to indicate those values are selected.
+Key features:

+- Looks similar to the UISlider,
+- `IB_DESIGNABLE` control with `IBInspectable` properties,
+- Well-documented,
-Compatible with iOS 8.0 (iPhone &amp; iPad) and higher.
+- Compatible with iOS 8.0 (iPhone &amp; iPad) and higher.

 ## Installation